The “Daring Greatly” Quote

 About Andrea R Huelsenbeck

-Andrea R Huelsenbeck is a wife, a mother of five and a former elementary general music teacher.
+Andrea R Huelsenbeck is a wife, a mother, a grandmother, and a former elementary general music teacher.
 A freelance writer in the 1990s, her nonfiction articles and book reviews appeared in Raising Arizona Kids, Christian Library Journal, and other publications.
-She is currently working on a young adult mystical fantasy novel and a mystery.
+She is currently working on a middle grades novel and a poetry collection.

 This entry was posted in Overcoming Fear, Perserverance, Quotes and tagged , , , .
 Bookmark the permalink.